-The Theatre IV Honors course provides students with an opportunity at the most advanced levels to prepare an "acting portfolio for professional, college, or conservatory auditions, as appropriate to the needs of the individual student."
-The initial portion of the course develops that portfolio in time for scheduled auditions, including a stretch monologue, period piece(s), and contemporary monologue(s).
-Theatre IV students will also take an in-depth look into contemporary playwrights and their literary works while continuing to master the craft of performance.
+Theatre IV will take an in-depth look into contemporary playwrights and their literary works while continuing to master the craft of performance.
 Students will also be exploring playwriting, acting for the camera, and an evening of original theatrical pieces that will be written and performed for a final examination grade.